 Lawrie Smith has two unique distinctions in Whitbread history – he’s the only sailor to have skippered two different yachts in the same race and is the only skipper to have been the subject of a football-style transfer to another boat.

-Friends and crew members said at the time it was his ability to get the most out of people that lay behind the transformation – that and a natural instinct for reading conditions.
+Friends and crew said at the time it was Smith’s ability to get the most out of people that lay behind the transformation – that and a natural instinct for reading conditions.
 “It's a mixture of charm and aggression.
-And he knows exactly which buttons to press to motivate people,” said one Intrum crew member.
+And he knows exactly which buttons to press to motivate people,” said one member of crew.

-Famously outspoken, Smith once complained that offshore racing rewards endurance and lacked the skills that close-quarter racing demanded.
-After an 11 year hiatus from competitive sailing, that’s where he returned in 2011, competing in and winning the World Dragon Championships.
+They came fifth.
+Famously outspoken, Smith once complained that offshore racing rewards endurance and lacks the skills that close-quarter racing demanded.
+After an 11-year hiatus from competitive sailing, that’s where he returned in 2011, competing in and winning the Dragon World Championships.
 His name has rarely been absent from the series leaderboard since.